allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 The cache is managed fully by CPUs.
 Moreover, it is relatively small, usually a few megabytes.
 Index may contain gigabytes of data, so it won’t fit there.

 Databases vastly use Memory (RAM).
-It has several great advantages:
+It has some great advantages:

-- assures fast random access (you will read more about that in the next paragraph)
+- assures fast random access (more on that in the next paragraph)
 - its size may be pretty big (e.g. AWS RDS cloud service [provides instances](https://aws.amazon.com/rds/instance-types/) with a few terabytes of memory available).

 Cons?
-You lose the data when the power supply is off.
+You lose the data when the power supply goes off.
 Moreover, when compared to the disk, it is pretty expensive.

 Finally, the cons of a memory are the pros of a disk storage.
 It’s cheap, and data will remain there even if we lose the power.